 Obviously, this won’t be appropriate in all situations, but quite often, it’s a good idea to start talking to kids about difficult topics very early in their lives, before they actually come face to face with it on their own.
 If, for example, your child has been learning about death since they were small, when they’re finally confronted with it in real life, due to the death of a pet, or perhaps a loved one, they will already have a decent level of understanding and it may be less difficult for them to deal with.
 Not only that, but you won’t have the added stress of having to explain it to them when you’re already going through a tough time.

 It’s important that you don’t judge your children’s’ thoughts and feelings on any given topic you’re discussing.
 Kids often have a hard time regulating their emotions and a tendency to say exactly what’s on their mind, if you make it known that you aren’t happy with what they are saying, they may stop talking to you about the difficult stuff and may even feel like they aren’t valued.
-This is the last thing you want to happen, so always listen to what they have to say, let them know you understand their feelings, and if necessary, correct their assumptions.
+This is the last thing you want to happen, so always listen to what they have to say, let them know you understand their feelings, and if necessary, correct their assumptions and help them to explore moral values in a safe environment.

 Spend time together one-on-one